kh8fb/int-gradients-image-server/README.md

     python prepare_input.py /path/to/image.jpeg airplane input_json_file.json

-The gradients are stored in a dictionary with the keys "integrated_grads", "integrated_directional_grads", "step_sizes", and "intermediates".
+The gradients are stored in a dictionary with the keys "integrated_grads", "integrated_directional_grads", "step_sizes", "output", "target_class", and "intermediates".
 They are then compressed and able to be retrieved from the saved gzip file with:

       >>> import gzip
       >>> import torch